Somaliland National Army: History

 The history of the Somaliland army dates back to the Protectorate era, which was founded by the British Army as the Somaliland Camel Corps in the 20th.
 In 1941 World War II Italy invaded British Somaliland.
 In December 1941 after the liberation of British Somaliland from Italy.
 Somaliland Scouts has dissolution of the Somaliland Camel Corps in 1942, which was formerly tasked with the defense of the protectorate.

 The Somaliland National Army was established in 1993 and was established by the Somaliland reconciliation.

 Structure

 The Somaliland Army is governed by the Ministry of Defence, and headquartered in Hargeisa.
 The Somaliland Armed Forces' Chief of Staff's office is in Hargeisa.
 He is the Chief of Staff of the Army, as well as the Navy and Air Forces, although the latter two typically report to the Ministry of Defence.

 The Army currently operates 5 Divisions across 2 military regions.
 Each Division is equipped with a mechanised brigade with 3 specifically equipped with artillery batteries.

+There were an estimated 8,000 soldiers in the army according to Somaliland Chief of Staff General Nuh Ismail Tani during an interview in 2019.
+The International Institute for Strategic Studies 2024 global military balance study observed that there were around 12,500 soldiers in the Somaliland army.

 Each Division consists of 3 light infantry brigades.